felipealvesprestes/go/src/web-fundamentals/README.md

 Simple CRUD project created with Go.

+> **Important:** To test the project, is necessary that Go will be installed in your machine.

-To set up project, run the command below to initilize the docker.
+To set up database project, run the command below to initilize the docker.

 ```
 docker compose up